Economic activity and social change in the UK, real-time indicators: 23 April 2026

 4. Business and workforce

-Business and workforce indicators were generally more positive than the previous month.
-More firms reported a month-on-month increase in turnover and the number of potential redundancies fell.
+Business and workforce indicators were more positive than in the previous month.
+A higher net proportion of firms reported month‑on‑month growth in turnover, led by the services sector, and the number of potential redundancies fell.

 Value Added Tax flash estimates